-118. The defendants willfully concealed the unlawfulness of the Consumer Agreements from Ms. Bonnick and the class members.
-Ms. Bonnick and the class members plead and rely on the doctrine of fraudulent concealment to assert that any applicable statute of limitation has been tolled by the defendants' knowledge, concealment and denial of facts which prevented the class from discovering their cause of action.

-119. Mr. Krimker continues to actively conceal the identity of the companies, other than the presently known and named corporate defendants, that he has used to encumber class members'

-home titles to demand exorbitant payout fees as ransom.

-120. In addition, Ms. Bonnick and the class members could not reasonably have known that loss or damage had occurred, that it was caused or contributed to by acts of the defendants, or that a court proceeding would be an appropriate means to seek to remedy the injury until this action was filed.
+- 134. The defendants willfully concealed the unlawfulness of the Consumer Agreements from Ms. Bonnick and the class members.
+Ms. Bonnick and the class members plead and rely on the doctrine of fraudulent concealment to assert that any applicable statute of limitation has been tolled by the defendants' knowledge, concealment and denial of facts which prevented the class from discovering their cause of action. - 135.
+Mr. Krimker continues to actively conceal the identity of the companies, other than the presently known and named corporate defendants, that he has used to encumber class members' home titles to demand exorbitant payout fees as ransom. - 136.
+In addition, Ms. Bonnick and the class members could not reasonably have known that loss or damage had occurred, that it was caused or contributed to by acts of the defendants, or that a court proceeding would be an appropriate means to seek to remedy the injury until this action was filed. - 137.
+Ms. Bonnick and the class members plead and rely on and the Limitations Act, 2002, SO 2002, c 24, Sched B, s.
+5 and on the doctrines of postponement and discoverability to postpone the running of the limitation period until the date on which this action is commenced.

-121. Ms. Bonnick and the class members plead and rely on and the Limitations Act, 2002, SO running of the limitation period until the date on which this action is commenced.

-2002, c 24, Sched B, s.
-5 and on the doctrines of postponement and discoverability to postpone the of the limitation period from March 16, 2020, to September 13, 2020.
+138. Ms. Bonnick and the other class members also plead and rely on the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020, SO 2020, c 17, O Reg 73/20 to suspend the running of the limitation period from March 16, 2020, to September 13, 2020.

-122. Ms. Bonnick and the other class members also plead and rely on the Reopening Ontario (A

-Flexible Response to COVID-19) Act, 2020, SO 2020, c 17, O Reg 73/20 to suspend the running

-(Date of issue)
+(Date of issue) July 7,2021